NB: This is the former BIO-8007 Coping with media

 Being able to communicate your research is getting more and more important for researchers, and most funding agencies require a communication plan.
-In BIO-8007 Coping with media, you will learn how social and conventional media could be utilised in your favour and how to identify a good story.
+In GEN-8007 Coping with media, you will learn how social and conventional media could be utilised in your favour and how to identify a good story.
 Preparation of a press release and being video interviewed by a journalist, forces you to think about how to communicate your own research!
 The exam is to write a chronicle or blog post about own research.

 About ten days prior to course start, you are asked to hand in a press release (see guidelines below) about your own research.
 Besides forcing you to precisely formulate what you are doing, it forms a basis for the video interview.
 This text may also form a basis of the press release most of you need to submit to your faculty prior to the PhD defense.